akveo/nebular/docs/articles/auth-token.md

 It's time to get a user token after successful authentication to be able to communicate with the server and, for instance, show a username in the header of the application.
 Let's assume that your backend returns a JWT token so that we can use the token payload to extract a user info out of it.

-Each `Strategy` specifies which token class it's going to use by default.
+Each `Strategy` specifies which token class is going to be used by default.
 For example, `NbPasswordAuthStrategy` uses `NbAuthSimpleToken`, and `NbOAuth2AuthProvider` uses `NbAuthOAuth2Token`.
 It is also possible to specify another token class if it is required, like in the example below.
 <hr>

 ## Configure token type

-Let's tell Nebular that we are waiting for a JWT token instead of simple string token, to do that we just need to provide a respective class.
+Let's tell Nebular that we are waiting for a JWT token instead of a simple string token.
+We just need to provide a respective class to do that.
 Open your `app.module.ts` and adjust your `Strategy` configuration:

 ```typescript